oracle/weblogic-kubernetes-operator/kubernetes/samples/scripts/create-weblogic-domain/model-in-image/README.md

      | /u01/wdt/models          | optional application archives      | zip         |
      | /u01/wdt/weblogic-deploy | unzipped weblogic deploy install   |             |

-     Note that the WebLogic Image Tool mentioned in the previous step can create and populate this directory structure for you.
+     Note that the WebLogic Image Tool mentioned in the previous bullet can create and populate this directory structure for you.

 4. Create a WDT model config map (optional if the image supplied by step 3 already fully defines your model).